betterTisen/github-skill-card/README.md

 Copy paste this into your markdown content, and that's it.
 Simple!

-Change the `?username=` value to your GitHub's Skill Type.
+Change the `?type=` value to your GitHub's Skill Type.

 ```markdown
 [![skill](https://pure-escarpment-54474.herokuapp.com/api?type=html)](https://github.com/betterTisen/github-skill-card)